 Dr Kevin Lee’s preferred technique is the Brostrom-Evans procedure.
 This is a combination of the Brostrom and the Evans procedure.
 The Brostrom procedure involves finding the torn ends of the ATFL and the CFL and stitching them back together.
 In Dr Lee’s experience, especially in active athletes, the Brostrom procedure is usually inadequate for long term stability because the repaired ligaments stretch out over time and become lax.

-Therefore, he combines the Evans procedure with the Brostrom repair.
+Therefore, our foot specialist combines the Evans procedure with the Brostrom repair.
 This involves taking half of the peroneus brevis tendon (which is one of the tendons on the outside of the ankle providing lateral stability) and re-routing it through the fibula bone to recreate a new ligament on the outside of the ankle to reinforce the Brostrom repair.

 Rehabilitation for Chronic Ankle Instability